dottjt/plastic/chapters/02-work.md

 The kaleidoscopic walls of the office building blended itself into a tangerine muse of teak stripes and amusing spaces, as I sludged my way back to our office area.
 Milo decided to pick up a coffee and a grin in the kitchen, her two modern staples which kept her regular.
 She stood there with her legs crossed, passing me a smile at me as we both waited for her coffe to brew.
 Hoping she wasn't secretly crumbling inside, ready to run outside and into on-coming traffic.

+And then there was tonight's arrangement.
+Another interpersonal hurdle to overcome in this delorian urchin of lavish joy.
+Hoot.
+Hoot.
+Ho.

 ## Scene 3 END